-- (b) Permanent way principally comprises the cost of rail tracks, sleepers, track base and ballast. - (c) Other equipment comprises lifts and escalators, telecommunication and signalling systems, machinery, furniture and fixtures, motor vehicles and computer and office equipment. - (d) The minimum total future amounts receivable by the Group and the Corporation under noncancellable operating leases are expected to be received as follows:
+- (b) Permanent way principally comprises the cost of rail tracks, sleepers, track base and ballast. - (c) Other equipment comprises lifts and escalators, telecommunication and signalling systems, machinery, furniture and fixtures, motor vehicles and computer and office equipment. - (d) The minimum total future amounts receivable by the Group and the Corporation under non-cancellable operating leases are expected to be received as follows:

-2013 \$ million 2012 \$ million
+2014 \$ million 2013 \$ million

-Within one year 21 19
+Within one year 32 21

-After one year but within five years 41 23
+After one year but within five years 38 41

-After five years - 3

-62 45
+70 62

 (e) The Group and the Corporation have previously entered into a number of individually structured transactions or arrangements with unrelated parties to lease out and lease back assets which include rolling stock, signalling equipment, revenue collection equipment and railway infrastructure.
 Under each arrangement, the Group and the Corporation have leased the assets to an overseas investor, who has prepaid all the rentals in relation to a lease agreement.
 Simultaneously, the Group and the Corporation have leased the assets back from the overseas investor and the commitments to make long-term lease payments as set out in pre-determined schedules have been defeased by the placement of security deposits or by the advance of loans to third parties that are not recognised in the balance sheet (see note 3(x)).
 The Group and the Corporation have an option to purchase the overseas investor's leasehold interest in the assets at a pre-determined date for a fixed or agreed amount and it is the intention of the Group and the Corporation to exercise such purchase options.
-As long as the Group and the Corporation comply with the requirements of the lease agreements, the Group and the Corporation of the assets subject to these arrangements.
+As long as the Group and the Corporation comply with the requirements of the lease agreements, the Group and the Corporation will continue to be entitled to quiet enjoyment of and continued possession, use or operation of the assets subject to these arrangements.
 The arrangements have been entered into with investors in the United States.